【ランニングの悩み】爪が黒くなるのを防ぐための簡単な努力

 ④The effect of socks

-You may be able to prevent black toes (runner's toes) by simply improving one of the above points ① to ④, but you may not be able to prevent them unless you improve all of ① to ④.
+You may be able to prevent black nails (runner's toe) by simply improving one of the above points ① to ④, but you may not be able to prevent it unless you improve all of ① to ④.

-OLENO continues to develop socks specialized for running, and the ULTIMATE series for trail running in particular has become an essential piece of equipment for many athletes who suffer from foot problems .
+OLENO continues to develop socks specifically for running, and the ULTIMATE series for trail running in particular has now become an essential piece of equipment for a variety of athletes who suffer from foot problems .

-The socks themselves are thin, but to compensate for this, we use super-grip silicone rubber with our own technology to prevent the socks from slipping inside the shoes.
+The socks themselves are thin, but they use a super-grip silicone rubber with proprietary technology to prevent them from slipping inside the shoes.
 Incidentally, I wore socks from another company during this race as part of my market research.

 *An experiment to see how non-slip it is.
 Click to watch the video.

-In addition to runner's toe, the shoes are designed to be effective in preventing other foot problems that can occur while trail running or running, such as sweaty feet , peeling skin on the soles of the feet , and blisters .
+In addition to the runner's toe, we also offer types that are designed to effectively prevent foot problems that occur during trail running and running, such as sweaty feet , peeling skin on the soles of the feet , and blisters .

-Developed with world-class trail runners.
-The ultimate model of trail running socks, the "Ultimate TNG"
+- Developed with world-class trail runners.
+The ultimate model of trail running socks, "Ultimate TNG"

 7 recommended trail running races for beginners in Kansai

 The most popular item in 2024!
-Ultimate ASO, trail running socks that integrate shoes and feet
+Ultimate ASO: Trail running socks that integrate your shoes and feet

 RuffRuff Apps RuffRuff Apps by Tsun